sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

 ### Who do EEs report to?

 This is a temporary rotation so EEs continue to report to their existing engineering manager.

+### As an escalation engineer, what happens when I'm not on rotation anymore to the things I did?

+The standard approach to ownership applies here: you're owning the solution and if you don't want to or can't anymore, you're expected to find a new owner.